Vyral/base-template/_posts/2022-02-04-what-is-an-absorption-rate.md

 2017: Two to five months

-2021: Less than one month&nbsp;
+2021: Less than one month

 <u>$400,000 to $750,000</u>